pragma-/Plang/README.md

 The `fn` statement returns a reference to the newly defined function.

 #### Type-checking
-Plang's type system allows a mixture of dynamic run-time type checking and static compile-time type checking.
+Plang's type system allows a mixture of dynamic run-time and static compile-time type checking.
 You can choose which parts of your program are dynamically or statically type checked by omitting or adding type annotations.
 This is called gradual typing.

 Here is a brief demonstration of the concept.
 Let's consider a simple `add` function.
 With